 We’ve written before about the importance of sample blocks and how we use them to design our collections and other projects.
-As you explore new techniques and color ways using our Design Bundles, we encourage you to create your own fabric library to document your process.
+As you explore new techniques, we encourage you to create your own fabric library to document your process.
 The most efficient way we’ve found to do so is to attach what we call “headers” to each one of your sample blocks.

 To make your own header for a 10” x 16” sample block, follow the instuctions below: